 - Require enemy to transmit for detection

-- Passive ranging is time consuming and require complex techniques that is often ineffective again airborne target.
+- Passive ranging is time consuming and requires complex techniques that is often ineffective again airborne target.

 - Inaccurate compare to radar and infrared search and track.

 while having many advantages over radar , RWR/ESM also have many drawbacks that prevent them from being the main sensor on fighters aircraft

 - Adamy, D.A.
 (2003) EW 101 A first Course in Electronic Warfare, Artech House.